BastyJuice/enphase-envoy-mqtt/README.md

         max-file: "5"   # number of files or file count
         max-size: "10m" # file size in megabytes
 ```
-We sure to have valid values for options.json
+Be sure you have the valid values in your options.json

 ## `configuration.yaml` configuration examples For FW 5
 ```yaml